MicrosoftDocs/intellicode/docs/faq.md

 ## Q. What is Visual Studio IntelliCode?

-At Build 2018, Microsoft announced Visual Studio IntelliCode, a new capability that enhances software development using AI.
+Microsoft announced Visual Studio IntelliCode, a new capability that enhances software development using AI, at Build 2018.
 IntelliCode helps developers and teams code with confidence, find issues faster, and focus code reviews.

-An early view of how IntelliCode showed how it enhances the software development process in the following ways:
+An early view of IntelliCode showed how it enhances the software development process in the following ways:

 - Delivers context-aware code completions
 - Guides developers to adhere to the patterns and styles of their team